pluginade/pluginade-scripts/README.md

 #### To run PHPUnit on your plugin's code, run this command:
 `sh pluginade.sh test:phpunit`

+Note: At this time there isn't a way to run only tests in a single file, it just runs all of the tests in the plugin.
+This functionality is on the road map for pluginade in the future.

 #### To run Jest tests on your plugin's Javascript code, run this command:
 `sh pluginade.sh test:js`

+Note: At this time there isn't a way to run only tests in a single file, it just runs all of the tests in the plugin.
+This functionality is on the road map for pluginade in the future.

 #### To build your plugin with webpack, run this command:
 `sh pluginade.sh build`